-From the former Gothic public house there is a block dating from the mid-19th century before the former Sylvia Works.
+From the former Gothic public-house there is a block dating from the mid-19th century before the former Sylvia Works.
 Erected in 1912 and described as 'free baroque' by Andy Foster, the electro-plating factory was the work of George Edward Pepper, the man responsible for a number of buildings in Great Hampton Street and around Birmingham.
 A key reason for his involvement in this street was that his father was the manufacturing jeweller Josiah Pepper, a successful businessman with premises in Hockley.
 The family lived in leafy Hamstead Road in Handsworth.
 The silversmith Harry Moreton occupied the Sylvia Works when completed.
 The industrialist lived at Oscott House on Heathfield Road at Handsworth.
 Since this photograph of the former Sylvia Works was taken, the upper floors have been refurbished and converted into apartments.
 In addition, the building to the left has been demolished.

 The next building along the north-eastern side of Great Hampton Street is a real beauty.
 Designed by Arthur McKewan in 1911, the building went up during the following year for John Ashford and Son Ltd., a jewellery manufacturing firm established around 1842 in Lionel Street.
 However, it was the rags-to-riches Joseph Aitken that acquired the business and relocated to this address.
 These offices fronted a large factory that extended way back on the plot.
 The factory produced men's jewellery and specialised in enamelling work.
 The company also manufactured rolled gold, hall-marked silver, gilt and sterling silver products.